 Fish spawning cycles have anglers peddling in all directions.

-The Randolph Hatchery has stocked these sites with yearlings this past week in time for weekend angler outings:
+The Randolph Hatchery has stocked these sites this week in time for weekend angler outings:

 Tonawanda Creek (Orangeville) 770 yearling brown trout; Cattaraugus Creek (Java) 1,450 spring yearling brown trout; Oatka Creek (Warsaw) 940 yearling brown trout; Red House Brook (Red House) 680 yearling browns; Quaker Run (Cold Spring) 860 yearling browns; Cattaraugus County Pond A (Randolph) and Cattaraugus County Pond B (Randolph) 90 brook trout.